Newcastle and Gateshead

 For our 2019/20 project we started our neutral venue visits at the Laing and Shipley Art Galleries; taking part in circle games to get to know each other.
 This year our art activity was focussed on ‘Living Together’ and ‘Our Dream World’; pairs discussed their dream worlds and finding out all the wonderful things they had in common – they then designed and made their own dream world together.
 These worlds were then photographed and generated into postcards for the schools to send to each other and keep as a memento.
 Each group had a go at all of the art activities and all of the gallery games.
 Read more about Hadrian and Belford schools meeting for the first time

-Take a look at these 3D maps, inspired by sense of place and imaginary worlds; we love what the children from Brighton Avenue Primary School and St Agnes Primary created together on their visit earlier this year!
+Take a look at these 3D maps, inspired by sense of place and imaginary worlds; we love what the children from Brighton Avenue Primary School and St Agnes Primary created together on their visit earlier last year.

 After CPD, teachers felt prepared for linking and spoke of the positive effects of linking: “I think I do have a greater understanding of how to talk to children about controversial or sensitive topics especially through the use of the books or the resources through the website given” “… the children were first of all shy and apprehensive but very quickly became familiar with one another as the day progressed.”

-Contact: Anne Fountain and Morgan Fail, Laing Gallery, Newcastle – email@example.com
+Contact: Nicola Maxwell or Anne Fountain, Laing Gallery, Newcastle – email@example.com